 Technical Notes: Data collection and reporting for certain subgroups (Homeless, Foster Care, English Learner, Military-Connected) did not begin until 2018, as indicated by singular dots of data for these subgroups in 2018.
 Performance results greater than 95 percent are masked as ">95%" and are shown at the 95.0% value line.
-Data containing less than 1 for exercise and are shown at the 5.0% value line.
-Data containing less than 1 for exercise and s ">5%" and are shown at the 5.0% value line.
-Data containing less than 1 for exercise and are shown at the 5.0% value line and indicated by a " in the above char.
+Data containing less than 10 scorres/students are masked and are shown at the 0.0% value line and indicated by a ' in the above chart.
 If no data for a particular subgroup was collected for a certain year, "No Data" is shown for that subgroup and year.